Cluster 2: Craft and StructureArchived

 Type: Lesson Plan

-This lesson focuses on using text features to understand nonfiction text, specifically the National Geographic Reader: Polar Bears, by Laura Marsh, ATOS level 2.6.
-The students will participate in a lesson utilizing a PowerPoint presentation explaining text features.
-They will answer questions about the text, take notes to answer specific questions about the text, and will use the notes to write a paragraph about polar bears.
-They will participate in class discussions and work cooperatively to complete a variety of activities, including identifying the main topic of the informational text.
+This lesson focuses on using text features to understand nonfiction text, specifically the National Geographic Reader: Polar Bears, by Laura Marsh.
+The students will use a text features anchor chart to support student understanding of how these features contribute to the meaning of a text.
+Students will read and take notes to answer specific questions about the text and use those notes to write a paragraph about polar bears.

 Type: Lesson Plan